luisintalan/SQL-portfolio/README.md

 ## Video Game Sales Analysis with SQL 🎮📈 [(Script)](https://github.com/luisintalan/SQL-portfolio/blob/main/VG%20Sales.sql)

 The dataset consists of a list of video games with greater than 100,000 copies sold.
+The csv file from Kaggle was loaded onto Microsoft SQL Server using built-in import function.

 The various features include: